 The 6,107 acres of park land follow the Lehigh River from Francis E. Walter Dam in the north to Jim Thorpe in the south.

 The Lehigh Gorge Trail follows more than 20 miles of the D&L Trail, the foundation of the 165-mile Delaware and Lehigh National Heritage Corridor.
 The abandoned railroad grade along the river provides opportunities for hiking, bicycling, sightseeing, and photography.
 The trail is closed to motor vehicles.

 Parking areas are provided in White Haven, Rockport, and Glen Onoko.
 Very limited parking is available at Lehigh Tannery but boat launching is prohibited.

 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.

-Contact the Hickory Run State Park office for facility seasons and hours.
+Hickory Run State Park office for facility seasons and hours.

 White Haven is the northern access area and can be reached off Exit 273 of I-80.